KimSeoYe/FunCov/README.md

 ### 2. Execute `funcov`

 You need to properly set `ASAN_SYMBOLIZER_PATH` to successfully obtain the name of the function.<br>
-If the output direction does not exist, funcov will make it.
+If the output directory does not exist, funcov will make it.

 ```bash
 # usage: ./funcov -i [input_dir] -o [output_dir] -x [executable_binary] ...